 - I’ve been to the gym 1.5 times per week.

 - My BMI has increased from 19.1 to 22.2.
 I’m no longer borderline underweight.

 - I’ve spent £297 on gym memberships.
-I know I could have spent this money on rent boys instead, but personally, I think the gym has been worth it.
+I know I could have spent this money on drugs and rent boys instead, but personally, I think the gym has been worth it.